3dbeb41841bfbfcc24d55143816cf7f1/projects/project1.md

 ## Project Feedback + Evaluation

+Your project will be evaluated by your instructor team in order to provide you with useful feedback.
+The following criteria will be used for the evaluation:

 * __Project Workflow__: Did you complete the user stories, wireframes, task tracking, and/or ERDs, as specified above?
 Did you use source control as expected for the phase of the program you’re in (detailed above)?

 * __Technical Requirements__: Did you deliver a project that met all the technical requirements?
 Given what the class has covered so far, did you build something that was reasonably complex?